 Finalists are invited to the annual ECB Forum on Central Banking, and the overall winner is awarded €10,000.

-What were the topics for 2022 paper submissions?
+What are the topics for 2023 paper submissions?

-The theme of the 2022 ECB Forum on Central Banking is “Challenges for monetary policy in a rapidly changing world”.
-Accordingly, PhD students were invited to submit papers on this theme, including the following topics:
+The theme of the 2023 ECB Forum on Central Banking is “Macroeconomic stabilisation in a volatile inflation environment”.
+Accordingly, PhD students are invited to submit papers on this theme, including the following topics:

 Papers on other topics relevant to euro area central banking (including monetary policy, new means of payment and payments infrastructures, the deepening of Economic and Monetary Union, the functioning of the euro area economy and financial system, financial stability, and banking regulation and supervision) will also be considered.

-The papers were assessed using three selection criteria: (i) innovative thinking and scientific merit, (ii) relevance for euro area policy, and (iii) pertinence to the Forum theme and aforementioned topics, also taking into account the information provided in the CV and recommendation letter.
+The papers will be assessed using three selection criteria: (i) innovative thinking and scientific merit, (ii) relevance for ECB/euro area policies, and (iii) pertinence to the Forum theme and aforementioned topics, also taking into account the information provided in the CV and recommendation letter.

-The ten selected finalists had the unique opportunity to attend the ECB Forum on Central Banking, which took place from 27 to 29 June 2022.
-The work of the selected finalists, as well as research posters summarising the main findings of their papers, is available on the ECB’s website and has been shared with all Forum participants, including policymakers, top academics and market economists from around the world.
+The selected finalists will have the unique opportunity to attend the ECB Forum on Central Banking from 26 to 28 June 2023.
+Their research papers will be available on the ECB’s website and will be shared with all Forum participants, including policymakers, top academics and market economists from around the world.

-The finalists’ papers and research posters were assessed by a jury of top academics and senior ECB staff, taking into account votes cast by Forum participants.
-Please see the prize rules for further details.
+Their papers will be assessed by a jury of top academics and senior ECB staff, taking into account votes to be cast by Forum participants.
+Please see the prize rules and privacy statement for further details.